Divyamm05/Cafe-Billing-System/README.md

 Importing Required Modules
 python
 Copy code
-from tkinter import *
+from tkinter import * ,
-from tkinter import messagebox from csv import * import random
+from tkinter import messagebox , from csv import * , import random ,
-Bill_App Class
+Bill_App Class ,
 The main class Bill_App contains the initialization of the GUI components and the methods to handle various functionalities.

 The saved CSV file will have the following columns:
-Customer name
+Customer name,
-Customer Phone number
+Customer Phone number,
-Bill number
+Bill number,
-Mains amount
+Mains amount,
-Drinks amount
+Drinks amount,
-Sides amount
+Sides amount,
-Total amount
+Total amount.